‘Are You Crazy?’ McReady yelled at her when they were outside. ‘Are you out of your mind. He’s insane, Jules.'

 Then I pitched 'The Repossession' to an editor at Winchester Writer’s Conference and she said ‘I’m interested.’
 Good grief.
 You don’t let the fish get away.
 You write that book as fast as you can.

 I’d like to say that there is a fairytale ending and to a certain extent there is, but publishing has changed.
 Build that social media following they tell you, that's the only publicity you're going to get.
 The book will sink of swim on your contacts.
-Well in the end – The Repossession became a trilogy in the UK, won an award (The Wirral) , and finally was published to success in Turkey and now France this year.
+Well in the end – The Repossession became a trilogy in the UK, won an award (The Wirral) , and finally was published to success in Turkey and France last year.
 But as for the followers?
 Social Media … it’s a generational shift.
 I’m a storyteller not a blogger.
 The life of a writer is so monumentally dull, there’s no way I could post something ten times a day without going insane and I don’t follow anyone else.
 Who has time for that?
 I don’t post photos of my lunch or dinner.
 I guess I’m doomed.
+My pal's 15 year old daughter has 50,000 followers for her make-up tips without any effort at all and she gets fan mail and presents.
+'You're too old to go on YouTube' she informs me and it's true and besides I know nothing about make-up.
 I still write.
 The novels are out there on Amazon.
-I’m going to bring out a new novel 'Girl with Cat (Blue) later this autumn, but I know that it’s a raindrop in an ocean of media.
+My new novel 'Girl with Cat (Blue)' is now published and my students seem to like it (phew), but I know that it’s a raindrop in an ocean of media.

-GIRL WITH CAT (Blue) available on Kindle now and in print in November
+GIRL WITH CAT (Blue) available on Kindle and in Print from Hammer & Tong on Amazon

 Crafting the YA Novel 2017